Bryukh/checkio-articles/i-love-python.md

 And that is just small extract from many-many stories and code puzzles.
 I think you can find other interesting solutions and share them in comments here.

-That's all folks.
-Goodbye, see you next friday.
+That`s all folks.
+Goodbye, see you next Friday.

 [iluvpython]: http://www.checkio.org/mission/i-love-python/share/43c946197f632388709d17d8b9714f72/
 [veky_solution]: http://www.checkio.org/mission/i-love-python/publications/veky/python-3/magnum-opus/share/47e1808a004aeec610a39acc01808e8a/